 Altra Superior 3.5

-The Altra Superior 3.5 is by far our favorite zero drop shoe.
+The Altra Superior 3.5 is our favorite zero drop shoe.
 Zero drop simply means that the height of the midsole and outsole, basically everything that sits underneath your foot, is the same beneath the heel as it is in the toe area, mimicking the way our feet function when not in shoes at all.
 Surprisingly, very few running shoes available today are designed without a heel that sits higher than the forefoot, but that is exactly the market that Altra caters to.
 While Altra's trail running shoe line has expanded drastically in the last two years, the highly refined Superior 3.5, one of their original trail runners, has regained its old, lovable form.
 This shoe is supremely comfortable, doing an amazing job of correcting the discomfort inherent in the previous version while offering a wide fit throughout the shoe that will really appeal to those who have a hard time fitting in narrower toe boxes.
 The shoe is light, nimble, grips the ground well, and is supremely sensitive, offering unrivaled trail feel.